rdpbecker/Timer/README.md

 5. `Change Compare` rotates through the possible comparisons.
 These are `Personal Best`, `Sum of Bests`, `Average`, and `Last Run`.
 6. `Pause` pauses the timer.

+The key bindings for `Start Run` and `Split` are different, but they will actually both do the same thing.
+Pressing `Split` before the run has started will start the run, and pressing `Start Run` after the run has started will end the current segment

 # practice.py